traumverloren/haute-codeture/haute-codeture.md

 ^ But I want to tell about my next big hardware project after this one.

+^ And send me some pixel art in a few days when I'm back home.

-^I actually gave my first conf talk last year about this project.
+^I gave my first conf talk last year about this project.

-^ Definitely check out the video from Codeland Conf.
+^ If interested, Definitely check out the video from Codeland Conf.

 ^Really inspired by the reaction to my pixel art project